Published:

 In This Article

-In today’s competitive housing market, qualifying for a mortgage can be a challenge — especially with rising mortgage rates and stricter lending criteria.
+In today’s competitive housing market, qualifying for a mortgage can be a challenge — especially with elevated mortgage rates and stricter lending criteria.
 One increasingly popular strategy among homebuyers is using multiple incomes to qualify for a mortgage.
 Whether you’re combining salaries with a spouse, pooling income with a co-signer, or leveraging side hustles and rental earnings, this approach can significantly boost your borrowing power and open doors to better properties.

 This guide will dive in to how to use more than one income to qualify for a home loan, the types of incomes that apply, and who can pool their income together.